cardano-scaling/hydra/docs/docs/how-to/commit-blueprint.md

   --out-file tx.json
 ```

-So now we have the _blueprint_ transaction present in the `tx.json` file.
+## Step 4

-In order to have `hydra-node` give us a draft commit transaction we need to:
+You should now have the _blueprint_ transaction in the `tx.json` file.
+For `hydra-node` to provide a draft commit transaction, you need to:

-- Obtain protocol-parameters needed to run the `hydra-node`
+- Obtain the protocol parameters needed to run the `hydra-node`
-- Have the `hydra-node` up and running
+- Ensure the `hydra-node` is up and running
-- Have the `Head` in the initializing state
+- Have the `head` in the initializing state
-- Submit the http request to the `hydra-node` api server using the _blueprint_ transaction we just created and the `UTxO` used for it's input.
+- Submit the HTTP request to the `hydra-node` API server using the _blueprint_ transaction you just created and the `UTXO` used for its input.

-Query the preview protocol-parameters:
+Query the protocol parameters:

 ```shell
 cardano-cli query protocol-parameters \